Kung Fury 2: Cast

-Production
+Production and delays

 Sandberg began to develop a feature-length version of his short film alongside Seth Grahame-Smith and David Katzenberg in 2015, shortly after the release of the short film.
 In February 2018, the project began coming together, with Sandberg directing and starring in the film.
 Michael Fassbender, David Hasselhoff, Arnold Schwarzenegger and Ralf Moeller were set to star alongside Sandberg, with filming initially set to begin in the summer in the United States and Europe.
-In May 2018, Eiza González joined the cast, with the film now titled Kung Fury 2.
+In May 2018, Eiza González joined the cast, with the film was titled Kung Fury 2.
 In July 2019, Gonzalez exited the film, with Alexandra Shipp cast to replace her.
 Filming began on July 29, 2019, in Bulgaria and Germany.
 On September 25, it was confirmed that filming had wrapped.
 In September 2020, post-production was halted over a lawsuit with investors.

-Release

-As of September 2025, the film had no set release date due to legal issues.
 In a 2024 interview, Hammerstone Studios head Alex Lebobvici stated that "the film is complete.
 We've shot it.
 There is a matter that we're cautiously optimistic that we're gonna be able to work through. [...]
 I can't share more than that, but we're hopeful that there will be a resolution shortly."
 On May 10, 2025, a 10-minute sizzle reel of the film was leaked online.